 Instructor: Professor James Miller

-The course is designed to ensure that, in total, its requirements–in terms of preparation, readings and viewings, research, and assignments–take up no more time than would a regular course consisting of three hours in the classroom and several hours per week of preparation time outside of it.
+The course is designed to ensure that, in total, its requirements–readings and viewings, research, and assignments–take up no more time than would a regular course consisting of three hours in the classroom and several hours per week of preparation time outside of it.
 There are, however, important differences from many other courses.
 The most important one is this: the structure of this course requires that you participate in a variety of ways EVERY week.
 Each week you will be required to engage with a variety of sources and materials such as readings, viewing of material online, and short introductory lectures by the instructor.
 You will also show that you have done so through various assignments such as content-based quizzes and contributing to your online discussion group.
 It will not be possible to miss weeks and then ‘catch up’ at some later point.

 Assessment and Assignments:

 - Weekly quizzes based on required readings

 - Writing assignment based on primary and secondary sources

 - Final Exam.
 A take-home essay exam.
 There will be a choice of questions

 You will need access to high speed internet on a device equipped with the latest versions of Adobe Flash Player and Adobe Acrobat (both free downloads).
 You should be comfortable using cuLearn, either from using it in other courses or familiarizing yourself with it at the beginning of this one.
 It is recommended that you use either Firefox or Google Chrome to access cuLearn.